symblai/symbl-python-sdk/symbl/readme.md

 ### What is a JobId?

-As soon as you upload one of your file, or send one of your text for processing to Symbl, You get a jobId (and a conversationId) in response.
+As soon as you upload one of your files, or send one of your text for processing to Symbl, You get a jobId (and a conversationId) in response.
 This jobId is a unique identifier for the job processing the payload you sent.

 A job can have a particular status at a time wiz.
 IN_PROGRESS, SCHEDULED, COMPLETED or FAILED.
 You can only use a conversationId for the conversation_api class functions once, the job payload is completed.